Financial help for pregnant women and moms during pregnancy.

 - Section 8 housing is income based and it can help offset the rent for pregnant moms, with many teenagers benefiting from it.
 Local housing authorities process the resource, and find section 8 HUD vouchers.

 - TANF, or welfare, is a time limited program.
 Families living in poverty are given grants as well as job placement.
-More information.
+The funds are used to pay for everyday expenses for the low income pregnant woman, and continue with cash assistance from TANF.

 - Once the child is old enough, and the new parent is going back to work or job training, then government vouchers can help pay for day care costs.
 There are various subsidies to pay for day care bills.